truongduyng/truongduyng.github.io/_posts/2015-01-15-git-basics.md

 	git commit -m "Your message":
 	```

-	push or up files to GitHub's repo using your user:
+	Push or up files to GitHub's repo using your user:
 	```
 	git push -u origin master
 	```